kubevela/kubevela.github.io/docs/how-to/dashboard/application/get-application-revision.md

 ---
-title: View an application revision
+title: How to view an application revision
 description: View an application revision by kubevela dashboard
 ---